 Learn from the UK’s first Resilience Hub and find out how you can access and engage with mental health support, and develop similar support services to meet NHS England and NHS Improvement’s guidelines.
 Key learning outcomes:

 - Adapt your service to support the wellbeing of staff in the aftermath of the pandemic

 - Utilise hubs and digital tools to support your staff and their families’ wellbeing

 - Ensure continued engagement in staff wellbeing in the years following the pandemic

-Driven by case study examples, this webinar will share how the Greater Manchester Resilience Hub redirected their resources and responded to the challenges of the pandemic.
+Driven by case study examples, this on-demand webinar will share how the Greater Manchester Resilience Hub redirected their resources and responded to the challenges of the pandemic.
 Benefit from shared lessons learnt, plus:

 Digital pathways to support staff wellbeing

-Byron George, Director, PCMIS
+Byron George, CEO and co-founder, PCMIS

 Enabling NHS Resilience Hubs: improving staff support post Covid-19